 For a truly once-in-a-lifetime experience, explore the frozen wonderland of Antarctica, the southernmost continent in the world.
 Breathe in the fresh, icy air as you sail through icebergs and frozen bays, see humpback and minke whales making their way through its frigid waters, and take photos of lazy elephant seals lounging on top of rocks.

-In Paradise Bay and Elephant Island, watch playful penguins waddle on the icy terrain before diving into the water for food.
+Watch the wildlife in Antarctica, particularly in Paradise Bay and Elephant Island, where playful penguins waddle on the icy terrain before diving into the water for food.

 See Masterpieces of the Renaissance in Tuscany